manighahrmani/Snake/README.md

 4. **Apply for the GitHub Student Developer Pack:**
    - Visit the [GitHub Student Developer Pack](https://education.github.com/pack) website.
    - Upload the required information to verify your student status.
+   - Not that this process may take a few days to complete.
+You will receive an email once your application is approved.

 5. **Install GitHub Copilot Extension:**
    - Open Visual Studio Code.